ucsd-cse12-sp21/ucsd-cse12-sp21.github.io/index.md

 We have a large instructional staff to help with your learning, and a few kinds of help sessions you can attend.

-The first is **office hours**, held by the TA and instructor.
-Office hours are a great place for any kind of question about the course, from help with your assignment to clarifications about material in lecture to questions beyond what we cover in the course.

-The Zoom links to office hours will be posted in Canvas.
-When you join the meeting, you will be placed into a waiting room until the TA or instructor admits you to the meeting.

-The second is **open lab hours** where tutors give one-on-one help with programming tasks and course content.
+The first is **open lab hours** where TAs and tutors give one-on-one help with programming tasks and course content.
 For these sessions, you should submit a ticket on https://autograder.ucsd.edu to request help.

 * Give a meaningful question or problem statement in your ticket.
 * Be prepared!
 You should be ready to reproduce the issue you’re having, have a test case that doesn’t produce the right output, show them a drawing of the situation you’re confused about, etc.